marmelab/lighthouse-ci/readme.md

 Run lighthouse in your CI

-This CLI will start a chrome instance in headless mode and run lighthouse to the urls you specified, checking that your scores match your expectations.
+This CLI will start a chrome instance in headless mode and run lighthouse on the urls you specified, checking that your scores match your expectations.

 ## Install